-the CJEU has given an important judgment related to (secret) law enforcement measures, which is also relevant for our purposes.
-Furthermore, the fact that the European Union has no competence on national security does not mean that case law of the CJEU is irrelevant.
-The CJEU held that "the mere fact that a decision concerns State security cannot result in European Union law being inapplicable."
-The European Parliament also "strongly rejects the notion that all issues related to mass surveillance programs are purely a matter of national security and therefore the sole competence of Member States."
-Thus, we also analyse relevant jurisprudence of the CJEU.
+One particular sign that courts are adopting higher standards for these practices is the recent decision of the Court of Justice of the European Union on data retention.5 The European Union has no authority on national security; as stated in Article 4(2) of the Treaty on the European Union (TEU), "national security remains the sole responsibility of each Member State."
+Nevertheless, the CJEU has given an important judgment related to (secret) law enforcement measures, which is also relevant for our purposes.
+Furthermore, the fact that the European Union has no authority on national security does not mean that case law created by the CJEU is irrelevant.
+The CJEU held that "the mere fact that a decision concerns State security cannot result in European Union law being inapplicable."6 The European Parliament also "strongly rejects the notion that all issues related to mass surveillance programs are purely a matter of national